 Users can post milestones, deadlines and share files via sites such as Google Drive.
 You get tight encryption and more than 100 integrations to boost.
 Announcements are made through the Message Board.
 Also, use Basecamp to share project files, assign tasks and follow up on tasks’ progress in.

-Teams can even use email for communication but Basecamp will re-organize the mail messages and thread them such that they appear like a social media chat.
+Teams can even use email for communication but Basecamp will re-organize the mail messages and thread them such that they appear like a social media chat to foster conversions.
 It also autosaves your work in real-time.
-Even if you left a task half-filled and switched off your computer, you’d still find the task as you left it.
+Even if you left a task half-filled and switched off your computer, you’d still find the task as you left it in the workflow.